john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     12      Molly    Bryant      F   21      brown      blue 13      Jaime  Anderson      F   46      brown     green

-To find all rows with any null values:
+To find all rows with any null values do:

     In [4]: df[pd.isnull(df).any(axis=1)]
     Out[4]: